cosmosinnovate/node-api/README.md

 ```

-## How to run and test this project:
+## How to run and test this project

 There are three ways to test this project.

 * Jasmine UnitTests (above): This is the most common ones when it comes to TDD (Test driven development)
 * Postman (Download postman first): This is also very common when you are testing your API.
 Because you definitely want to know if your API is doing what it is suppose to do.
 * Curl below: Curl is another way you can use to run test.
 In my opinion, if you learned curl very well, anything is possible.

 ### Curl commands: Run the app first. node app.js

 ``` curl
 curl --data "transfer=90&accountType=saving" http://localhost:8000/transfer
 curl --data "deposit=90&accountType=saving" http://localhost:8000/deposit